PBC48/ECE-3400-Fall-2018/docs/Milestone2.md

 ## Wall Dectection
 To avoid walls while navigating the maze, we attached short-range IR sensors to the front and left side of the chassis.
 These sensors detect objects at distances between 4 cm and 30cm, which is appropriate for our use.

 The wall sensors output an analog value corresponding to the distance of an object from the sensor, and our algorithm sets threshold values to determine whether there is a wall in the grid space directly adjacent to the robot.
 We implemented a left-hand wall following rule, defaulting to a left turn at an intersection if no wall is detected to the left.
 If the robot only detects a wall to the left, it goes straight, and if there is a wall both to the left and in front of the robot, it turns right.
+The following video shows our robot traversing a small maze:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iyFj-MwOoxo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>